ih1d/thesis/README.md

 Tool: a graph rewriting engine in Haskell that optimizes ML models declaratively.

-This ties nicely to your interest in semantics: the rewrite rules are semantics-preserving transformations.}
+This ties nicely to your interest in semantics: the rewrite rules are semantics-preserving transformations. -->